hoovbr/.github/profile/README.md

 ## Fun Facts

 - 🍔 Fun Fact #1: There is a burger joint that has only 2 stores in Brazil.
 They are a few blocks away from our co-founders' respective places.
-Can you guess which burger joint is it?
+Can you guess which burger joint it is?
 - ☕️ Fun Fact #2: None of our developers drink coffee or soda.
 Can you believe it?
 - 🎮 Fun Fact #3: We couldn't think of a 3rd fun fact to write here.
 We must be really fun, right?